quicwg/quic-v2/draft-ietf-quic-v2.md

 # IANA Considerations

-IANA has added to following entreis to the "QUIC Versions" registry maintained at <https://www.iana.org/assignments/quic>.
+IANA has added the following entries to the "QUIC Versions" registry maintained at <https://www.iana.org/assignments/quic>.

 Value: